manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example highlight() query -->

-Optional third argument is the query.
-It is used to highlight search results against a query different than the one used for searching.
+The optional third argument is the query.
+This is used to highlight search results against a query different from the one used for searching.

 <!-- intro -->
 ##### SQL: